frolovdev/frolovdev/README.md

 - 🔭 I’m into Javascript | Ruby | Typescript | Node | Rails
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/andrey-frolov-3b8579155/) [Twitter](https://twitter.com/FrolovVndrei)
-- ⚡ Fun fact: Make a switch from frontend to backend development
+- ⚡ Fun fact: Made a switch from frontend to backend development